backdrop-contrib/videojs/README.txt

    option, as this can be used to label your files when they are displayed.
 Set the "Number of values" to at least 2.

-5) Configure the display of your FileField to use "videojs player".
+5) Configure the display of your FileField to use "Video.js player".

 6) Create a piece of content with the configured field.
 Give the file a description that will be used as the file label in the playlist.